 Last month at a Richmond Chamber of Commerce luncheon in Kentucky, Senate Minority Leader Mitch McConnell said: "I don't have to ask for a show of hands, inflation's everywhere.
 If you ever go to the grocery store, you're experiencing it."

 McConnell, a Kentucky Republican, has frequently referred to Larry Summers, who was President Bill Clinton's treasury secretary, for making comments this year that Biden's economic agenda was going to produce a wave of inflation.

-The administration, however, points to the pandemic as the cause of the surge in inflation and argues that it will fade quickly, dropping to 2.5 percent in 2022.
+The administration, however, points to the pandemic as the cause of the surge in inflation and argues that the rise in prices will diminish rapidly.